 Myths about How Credit Bureaus Make Money

 There are many myths and misunderstanding about how credit bureaus make money.
-The general population has a high level of distrust towards the bureaus, and much of the distrust is based upon faulty assumptions.
+The general population has a high level of distrust towards the agencies, and much of the distrust is based upon faulty assumptions.
 These assumptions mostly revolve around negative information, and low scores.

 Not Paid to Display Negative Data